 Institutional Investors and Traders

-Due to many factors, such as a high barrier-to-entry, volatility, and relatively low market cap, many institutional investors and traders have been hesitant to invest in or trade Bitcoin.
+Due to many factors, such as a high barrier-to-entry, volatility, and relatively low market capitalization, many institutional investors and traders have been hesitant to invest in or trade Bitcoin.
 However, institutional adoption has increased significantly in recent years, and hedge funds and quant traders are at the forefront of institutional adoption.

-Crypto hedge funds operate by charging a management fee (industry standard is 20%) to manage and grow an investor’s Bitcoin assets.
+Cryptocurrency hedge funds operate by charging a management fee (industry standard is 20%) to manage and grow an investor’s Bitcoin assets.
 Many hedge funds claim to offer high returns supported by proprietary trading and management strategies.

 Similarly, quant traders, many of whom are involved in hedge funds, use a proprietary systematic approach to market trading.
 Hedge funds engage in both short and long-term investment and trading strategies, while quant traders typically focus on short-term and/or high frequency market trades.